Eden Cheng: 2018–2019

 In her first senior competition at the 2018 European Championships in Glasgow/Edinburgh, she partnered with Lois Toulson in the women's 10 metre synchro platform, and at the age of 15 she won her first senior international gold medal.

 Cheng took part in her first World Championship at the 2019 World Aquatics Championships held in Gwangju, South Korea.
 Cheng finished in sixth in the 10 metre synchro with Toulson, as well as the team event with Ross Haslam.
 At the 2019 European Diving Championships held in Kyiv, Cheng won silver in the Mixed 10 m platform synchro with Noah Williams and bronze in the team event.

-2021
+2021–2022

 At the 2021 FINA Diving World Cup held in Japan as an official test event for the 2020 Tokyo Olympics, Cheng and Toulson won silver in synchronised 10m platform, thereby securing their qualification to the Olympics.
 The pair also won silver in synchronised 10m platform at the European Championships.
-At the 2020 Olympics, the pair finished seventh in the synchronized 10 metre platform after a poor start.
+At the 2020 Olympics held in 2021, the pair finished seventh in the synchronized 10 metre platform after a poor start.

+At the 2022 Commonwealth Games, Cheng partnered with Andrea Spendolini-Sirieix on the women's 10m synchro, and they won a silver.